jube-home/jube/README.md

 dotnet run
 ```

-For security, there is no means to pass configuration values via anything other than Environment Variables, and the
+For security, and docker support, there is no means to pass configuration values via anything other than Environment
+Variables, and the
 contents of those Environment Variables are never - ever - stored by Jube (which is something the CodeQL security
 scanner tests for).